cross-platform-actions/action/readme.md

 | ----------------------------------------------| ------- | ------- | ------ | ----- |
 | **Linux**                                     | ✅      | ✅      | ✅     | ✅   |
 | **macos-10.15**, **macos-11**, **macos-12**   | ✅      | ✅      | ✅     | ❌   |

+macOS runners are, in general, preferred.
+They support hardware accelerated nested virtualization, making them significantly faster than the Linux runners.
+This only applies when the runner architecture and the guest architecture are the same, in this case `x86-64`.

 ## `Under the Hood`